abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Given any two groups, we can combine them to create a third group, comprised of all possible pairs of elements from the two groups and of the sum of all their actions.

-Let's see how the resulting group looks after taking the product of the following two groups (which, having just two elements and one operation and are both isomorphic to $Z2$).
-To make it easier to imagine them, we can think of the first one as based on the vertical reflection of a figure and the second, the horizontal reflection.
+Let's see how the resulting group looks after taking the product of the following two groups (which, having just two elements and one operation, are both isomorphic to $Z2$).
+To make it easier to imagine them, we can think of the first one as based on the vertical reflection of a figure and the second, as the horizontal reflection.

 ![Two trivial groups](../03_monoid/groups_product.svg)